trackle-iot/trackle-library-cpp/README.md

 	set a private key to the client.
 Follow [Get a Device ID and a private key](#get-a-device-id-and-a-private-key) instructions.

 - **trackle.setMillis(getMillis) - trackleSetMillis(trackle_s, getMillis)**:
-	configure a callback that return the number of milliseconds at the time, the esp32 begins running the current program
+	configure a callback that returns the number of milliseconds since the device started running the current program

     **CRITICAL!
 This callback is mandatory and must be declared at the onset of library usage, preceding all others, as both the library's working and logs hinge on this callback.**